Citation, DOI, disclosures and article data

 The vertebral arteries join to form the basilar artery which forms the posterior circulation of the brain.
 Vertebrobasilar insufficiency is most commonly caused by atherosclerosis and/or embolism.
 Other causes include arterial dissection, fibromuscular dysplasia, and coagulopathies 1.

 Most commonly, atherosclerosis causes reduced blood flow and therefore perfusion of the posterior circulation.
 Symptoms may then be precipitated by a further reduction in perfusion, such as with orthostatic hypotension upon standing.

 CT and MR angiography are most useful in defining the level and the degree of stenosis of arteries supplying the posterior circulation.
 The gold standard is intra-arterial angiography but this is not employed as first-line as it is invasive and carries a 1-2% risk of stroke.
 Contrast-enhanced MR angiography (MRA) is more sensitive than CT angiography (CTA) in the detection of >50% stenosis, however, CTA is similar to MRA in the detection of >70% stenosis 4.

 Treatment largely consists of risk factor reduction and stroke prevention, such as managing blood pressure, cholesterol, smoking cessation and lifestyle modifications 1.

-Surgical/interventional procedures (arterial stenting) may be considered in addition to above when clinically indicated, especially patients that are symptomatic and those with >50% stenosis 5,6.
+Surgical/interventional procedures (arterial stenting) may be considered in addition to the above when clinically indicated, especially patients that are symptomatic and those with >50% stenosis 5,6.